 Book to Movie: Can the Excellence be Captured?

-Abstract: Many people debate weather a book can properly be transformed into a movie.
+Abstract: Many people debate whether a book can properly be transformed into a movie.
 I believe a book can’t for many reasons.
-For example, in a book you have the chance to imagine the scenes, characters, etc. are like, but in a movie you can’t.
+For example, in a book, you have the chance to imagine what the scenes, characters, etc. are like, but in a movie, you can’t.
 Also, to make a movie more interesting, the director may take out a few scenes that seem unimportant but turn out to be part of a bigger picture later on.
 For example, in the movie “Harry Potter and the Deathly Hallows (Part 1)”, they take out the part when Hermione takes the picture of Phineas Nigellus with her.
-This seems harmless at first but then how is it that Professor Snape knew where the trio was when he had to lure them with the silver doe.
+This seems harmless at first, but then how is it that Professor Snape knew where the trio was when he had to lure them with the silver doe?
 Those are just some of the reasons why I believe that a book can never really be changed into a movie perfectly.

 When a transition from book to movie occurs I don’t believe that the exact essence can be transmitted.
 Books, in my opinion, are much more creative and also just make more sense.

-Also the word choice is greatly important.
-In books word choice can change the meaning of a whole book immensely.
+Also, word choice is greatly important.
+In books, word choice can change the meaning of a whole book immensely.
 It can make something seem sophisticated or it can make something seem childish, it can draw you to the book or it can push you away from it, but in a movie most of the amazing adjectives are taken out from a film, leaving a movie to usually be blander than a book.

 That is why I believe that movies can never completely capture the brilliance of books.
 Finally, I would just like to state that although I prefer the books, that does not mean that I do not like the movies.